-Dosai happens to be a favorite meal at home.
-Both D and my wee one seem to like it a lot, especially with a variety of chutneys, sauces and dips.
+Dosai happens to be a favorite meal at home, especially with a variety of chutneys, sauces and dips.

 Just like sourdough or artisan breads, it is nice to keep a batch of dosai batter fermenting/rising while the current batch is being used.
 When i was growing up, dosai and idli batter were always handy, all home-made.
 As it ages, the dosai batter gets a nice sour flavor and can be used to make another of my favorite dish called oothappam.